pmann84/fs/readme.md

 # fs (filesystem)

 ## Overview
 This is a clone of the `ls` tool in Linux, written in C++.
-There is no reason to use this, it's a simple project to serve as an example of using the C++ std::filesystem library.
+There is no reason to use this, it's a simple project to serve as an example of using the C++ std::filesystem library and use of GitHub Actions.

 ## Usage
 ```